-Moreover, adoption of the Corporate Sustainability Reporting Directive (CSRD) in November 2022, which is yet to be transposed into Austrian law, will require additional sustainability reporting to be fulfilled by (i) all small and medium-sized undertakings, except micro undertakings, which are public-interest entities (e.g., whose transferable securities are admitted to trading on a regulated market in the EU) and (ii) large undertakings, i.e. capital companies which meet two of the three following criteria: (x) balance sheet total exceeding EUR 20,000,000, (y) net turnover exceeding EUR 40,000,000 and/or (z) workforce comprising of more than 250 employees.
+Once implemented, the directive will impose additional sustainability reporting obligations on (i) all small and medium-sized undertakings, except micro undertakings, which are public-interest entities (e.g., whose transferable securities are admitted to trading on a regulated market in the EU) and (ii) large undertakings, i.e. capital companies which meet two of the three following criteria: (x) balance sheet total exceeding EUR 25,000,000, (y) net turnover exceeding EUR 50,000,000 and/or (z) workforce comprising of more than 250 employees.
 Under the CSRD, these companies will have to document (in the management report of their financial statements) impacts on sustainability matters and how sustainability matters affect their development, performance and position.
 Such reporting will need to encompass information regarding, among other things, (i) sustainability goals, (ii) the role of the management board and the supervisory board regarding sustainability matters and (iii) the most significant adverse effects of the company.